 Quality(1-100): You can specify the quality of the screen and voice recording by selecting a range between 1 and 100.
 The default is 50 (mid-range).

-Choose OK.
+If you are using Microsoft Test Manager, choose Save.
+If you are using Visual Studio, choose OK.
 The diagnostic trace collector settings are now configured and saved for your test settings.